 Last week’s picks were a mess – and that’s what being overly aggressive will get you.
 This week’s selections are slightly more conservative, and here’s hoping for better results.

-It’s once again time to “Pick Your Knows” – the only time it’s not a disgusting habit – and here are Week 14’s scheduled games (spreads as they appear through CBSSports.com).
+It’s once again time to “Pick Your Knows” – the only time it’s not a disgusting habit – and here are NFL Week 14’s games (with spreads as they appear through CBSSports.com).

 Pick Your Knows: NFL Week 14 Picks Against the Spread